 Then, once you know the bail amount, you can send the “bail” with the proof of insurance to the court.

 Get proof of the date you sent it.
 Send a money order.
 Keep copies of everything.
 If you attempt to deal with an insurance violation by mail, you should call the court before the court date on your citation to verify they have dismissed it.
 If they have not, go to court on the day listed on your ticket and verify dismissal in person or appear in court for arraignment.

 The “dismissal” fee is currently $25 in many courts, but check yourself by contacting the court clerk.

-3. If You Did Not Have Insurance at teh Time of the Ticket, Get It Immediately.
+3. If You Did Not Have Insurance at the Time of the Alleged Violation, Get It Immediately.

 The fine on a non corrected Proof of Insurance Violation is almost always more expensive than the insurance itself.
 If you get auto insurance after the date of the ticket, most judges will give you a break.
 And the Vehicle Code actually states that if you get auto liability insurance after the fact, you qualify for the minimum fine.

 Thus, even if you get insurance later, it may save you money.